Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide05.png' alt='  ' title='Slide: 5' border='1'  width='85%%'/>

-We are designing the system so that it can work with diverse ways of expressing access rights, for example, we are considering how the approach described here could be extended based on the likes of the [Traditional Knowledge labels](https://localcontexts.org/labels/traditional-knowledge-labels/), incorporating them into the data licensing framework we discuss below.
+We are designing the system so that it can work with diverse ways of expressing access rights, for example, we are considering how the approach described here could be extended based on the likes of the [Traditional Knowledge labels](https://localcontexts.org/labels/traditional-knowledge-labels/), incorporating them into the {{< glossary_link display="data licensing" id="data-license" >}} framework we discuss below.

 </section>